 I. Eligibility and Notification

-A. Eligibility: Lecturers eligible for range elevation on the salary schedule shall be limited to those who have no more Service Salary Increase eligibility in their current range, and have served five (5) years in their current range.
+A. Eligibility rules are governed by the Collective Bargaining Agreement and supporting documents.

 B. Timetable.
 The formal beginning of review for range elevation shall be on or about February 1 of each year.
 Conclusion of review normally shall be April 7.